liuchengxu/vim-clap/README.md

   - Pin to some early version of vim-clap if you prefer the pure vimscript plugin.
 - [x] ~~Work out of the box, without any extra dependency~~.
   - Most providers work great out of the box.
-  - A few providers work badly in some cases without the Rust binary.
+  - A few providers are unable to work or work badly without the Rust binary.
 - [x] Extensible, easy to add new source providers.
 - [x] Find or dispatch anything on the fly, with smart cache strategy.
 - [x] Avoid touching the current window layout, less eye movement.